 Users with existing Lilt accounts that use traditional username/password sign in can access their accounts and all their data using Google Sign-in with an email address that matches their existing account.
 Users may use both sign-in methods interchangeably.

-- Lilt must be registered as a client with your OIDC provider before installation.
-Client key, secret and configuration parameters need to be configured during installation.
+- Lilt must be registered as a client with your OpenID Connect (OIDC) provider before installation.
+Client key, secret, and configuration parameters need to be configured during installation.
 Those parameters will be set by your systems administrator under the front:config:SSO property in the helm values file.

 - A Lilt installation can support only one OIDC configuration at a time.